Bluetooth Audio

 Our latest focus is the newly released Bluetooth LE Audio profiles and specifications, which are in the process of revolutionizing Bluetooth audio.

 The new Bluetooth LE Audio profiles are based on a new controller-layer feature called Isochronous Channels (ISOC).
 ISOC was introduced in the Bluetooth 5.2 specification and allows for the transmission of one or more fixed-rate data streams with low latency and minimal jitter, making it ideal for applications such as high-quality wireless audio.
 Isochronous Channels can be connection oriented (CIS) or broadcast (BIS), which can be sent to one or more devices.
-This new architecture opens up a wide range of previously difficult use cases such as wireless stereo with two independent devices for the left and right channels and the use of broadcast transmissions to an unlimited number of receiving devices.
+This new architecture opens up a wide range of previously difficult use cases, such as wireless stereo with two independent devices for the left and right channels and the use of broadcast transmissions to an unlimited number of receiving devices.

 The new broadcast capability, under the Bluetooth SIG’s new Auracast™ brand, is a completely new way to deliver audio using Bluetooth.
-It opens up a range of new use cases such as delivering one or more streams of audio to hear aids and other hearing-assistance devices (hearables), providing audio streams to “unmute” the video displays often found in public spaces, and providing context-aware audio streams in a range of public, private, and commercial spaces.
+It opens up a range of new use cases, such as delivering one or more streams of audio to hearing aids and other hearing-assistance devices (hearables), providing audio streams to “unmute” the video displays often found in public spaces, and providing context-aware audio streams in a range of public, private, and commercial spaces.
 In addition, by embedding multiple streams into an environment, different languages or special audio streams can be offered to meet a particular user’s needs.

-The new LE audio profiles are built on top of the capabilities offered by the lower-layer controller features, such as Isochronous channels, and defines how devices that support the new audio features discover, connect with, configure, control and interact with each other.
+The new LE audio profiles are built on top of the capabilities offered by the lower-layer controller features, such as Isochronous channels, and define how devices that support the new audio features discover, connect with, configure, control and interact with each other.
 Lower-layer LE audio profiles provide the building blocks on which use-case-specific top-layer profiles are built.

 The new LE audio specifications also introduce a new high-efficiency codec called LC3.
-The LC3 codec replaces the legacy Subband Codec (SBC) used by traditional Bluetooth classic A2DP and wideband HFP audio, and offers higher perceived quality and lower power consumption than SBC for any given bitrate.
+The LC3 codec replaces the legacy Subband Codec (SBC) used by traditional Bluetooth classic A2DP and wideband HFP audio and offers higher perceived quality and lower power consumption than SBC for any given bitrate.
 LC3 support is mandatory for the new LE audio profiles and is licensed royalty-free when used as part of a qualified Bluetooth solution.

 Cloud2GND has been working with the Bluetooth Isochronous Channels feature and LE audio profiles since before their adoption.
 Cloud2GND is uniquely positioned to create LE-audio-based products leveraging our unequaled experience: